voldymyr/SCP/README.md

 Synchronization Control Protocol

-SCP is a synchronization protocol that is designed for multicore CPU's to synchronize threads/tasks.
+SCP is a synchronization protocol that is designed to synchronize threads/tasks or multi/core processors.
+It works for single core processors as well.
 It is available for Linux, VxWorks and Windows.

 SCP is a protocol that contains special synchronization algorithm for synchronization of threads/tasks